stoneshoron/Yupptv-Playlist/README.md

 # 📒 Introduction

-**⚡ Yupptv Playlist Scraper** is a lightweight and smart script that extracts live channel stream links from the website and converts them into an **M3U playlist**.
+**⚡ Yupptv Playlist Scraper** is a lightweight and smart script that extracts live channel stream links and converts them into an **M3U playlist**.

 ⏱️ The playlist is **auto-updated every 30 minutes**, so you're always getting fresh, working streaming links — ready to play instantly!